Updated: Mar 7

 He released me, and I started towards the screen door to get ready for my assigned chores.

 My pissy attitude instantly resolved, because he knew he had me.
 He knew that he would reel me in by letting me drive Daisy, and as always — I took the bait.
-Daisy was his mark of approval throughout the hood, and everybody knew him when they saw the purple El Dorado cruising on its gold 40-inches.
+Daisy was his mark of approval throughout the hood, and everybody knew him when they saw the lavender purple El Dorado cruising on its gold 40-inches.
+I’d be lying if I said my brother didn’t know how to ride clean.
+The tinted windows with the dusty purple glitter sealed the 70’s look for me.
+I tried not to sweat him so much as a teenager, because as a kid all I did was dress like him when he first got Daisy.
+The crisp 3x t-shirt with the egg-shell white Adidas were my favorite steals from his closet, not to mention his lucky Yankees hat that I would twist just above my right ear.

 “You’re welcome, my love.
 Now go ahead before Mama gets mad at both of us.”

 I tore the canvas sheet off the cadillac, and stared at my reflection in the freshly waxed coat.
-Jay’s roll of cash was still in my left-hand, and the car keys to Daisy in my right.
-I always tried to guess how much was in the weekly roll each time he would give them to me.
-I would guess $150, or $200, but I would always be wrong.
+Jay’s roll of cash was in my left-hand, the car keys to Daisy in my right, and Mama’s co-pay tucked away in my coat pocket.
+He slid me “extra change” for her co-pay, but I knew it was the exact co-pay amount.
+Mama’s co-pay or any other chore around the house, is just another time restriction for Jay that he pays me to do.
+He pays me a hefty service fee in fact.
+I would always try to guess how much was in the weekly roll each time he would give them to me.
+I would guess $150, or $200, but I was always wrong.
 Jay never gave me less than $300 since I was eight.

-I revved the engine with the destination of Leno’s spot in my head.
+I revved the engine with the destination of Leno’s spot in mind.
 I’ve memorized every street, every block, and every corner from the time Jay started teaching me how to drive.
 Take a left turn down Ralph David.
 Intersect on Fulton street.
-Cross onto Whitehall, and there was Leno’s one-level house sandwiched in between two duplexes.
+Cross onto Whitehall, and there was Leno’s one-story house sandwiched in between two duplexes.

 When I pulled up, Leno was already sitting on the front porch, with his mother’s windchimes coupling with the breezes.
 I parked behind his black Honda Accord as he stayed in the chair and rocked back and forth with a still face.
-It remained unmoved, until I stepped out the car and his cheeks rose into a smile.
+It remained unmoved, until I stepped out of the car and I could see his cheeks blush into a subtle smile.

 I always expected the welcome from his cologne and lips before he ever spoke a word.
-He wrapped his arms around my waist, then trailed one hand up to my cheek --held it, and pressed his lips against mines.
+He wrapped his arms around my waist, then let one hand crawl up to my cheek --held it, and pressed his lips against mine.

-“Sit down,” he finally said, letting the space return between us.
-I sat in his mother’s rocking chair, and tried to catch a glimpse of the bookmarked novel he was reading on the table.
+“Sit down,” he finally said, letting the air return between us.
+He weaved my fingers through his skeleton tattooed knuckles and guided me to sit down in his mother’s rocking chair.
+I tried to catch a glimpse of the bookmarked novel he was reading on the table.
 “I wasn’t expecting to see you this morning.”
+He said, still holding my hand across the mini-table.

 “Are you not happy to see me?”
 I replied, raising my eyebrows.